g23ai2013/Emotion_vcc-project/README.md

 6. Setting up the settings.py inside project directory.
 7. run the command to initialize the tables: python manage.py migrate
 8. run the command: python manage.py runserver

-->When creating your private key using puttyGen, check the "save private key", I might have mistakenly said the public key.
+NOTE : When creating your private key using puttyGen, check the "save private key",

 ----------------------------------------------------
 STEP3 :SET UP VIRTUAL MACHINE IN AWS
 ---------------------------------------------------